-For 2021, our last completed fiscal year:
+For 2022, our last completed fiscal year:

-- the median of the annual total compensation of all employees of the Company (other than the CEO) was \$42,138; and - the annual total compensation of the CEO, as reported in the Summary Compensation Table included elsewhere in this Proxy Statement, was \$3,258,862.
+- the median of the annual total compensation of all employees of the Company (other than the CEO) was \$44,036; and - the annual total compensation of the CEO, as reported in the Summary Compensation Table included elsewhere in this Proxy Statement, was \$3,293,971.

-Based on this information, for 2021, the ratio of the median of the total compensation of all employees of the Company to the annual total compensation of Mr. Childs, the CEO, was 77 to 1.
+Based on this information, for 2022, the ratio of the annual total compensation of Mr. Childs, the CEO, to the median of the total compensation of all employees of the Company, was 75 to 1.

 Determining the Median Employee.
-The Company determined that, as of December 31, 2021, the employee population consisted of approximately 15,000 individuals.
+The Company determined that, as of December 31, 2022, the employee population consisted of approximately 14,000 individuals.
 The employee workforce consists of full and part time employees.
-For purposes of measuring the compensation of the employees, the Company selected total annual cash compensation for 2021 as the most appropriate measure of compensation, which was consistently applied to all the employees included in the calculation.
-With respect to the total annual compensation of the "median employee," the Company identified and calculated the elements of such employee's compensation for 2021 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in the annual total compensation reflected above.
+For purposes of measuring the compensation of the employees, the Company selected total annual cash compensation for 2022 as the most appropriate measure of compensation, which was consistently applied to all the employees included in the calculation.
+With respect to the total annual compensation of the "median employee," the Company identified and calculated the elements of such employee's compensation for 2022 in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, resulting in the annual total compensation reflected above.